ychleee/SemanticsProseminarPaper/The Deictic Core of ‘Non‐Experienced Past’ in Cuzco Quechua.md

 > One of the main claims of the paper is that two types of evidentiality have to be distinguished: ==**propositional-** and **event-level evidentiality**==.
 > > -*sqa*: a spatio-temporal deictic which specifies that the described eventuality e is not located within the speaker’s perceptual field at topic time.
 From this it follows that the speaker cannot have had direct evidence for e.

+^71d4a3

 - That there is an intimate connection between deixis and evidentiality has also been observed by [[Hanks (1984)]] (Yucatec Maya), [[Garrett (2000)]] (Tibetan), [[Schlichter (1986)]] (Wintu), [[Levinson (to appear)]].
 The ==evidentiality–deixis connection== is therefore of cross-linguistic relevance.

 >[!notes] Hypotheses
 > (i) the distinction between evidentiality proper and event-level evidentiality is of cross-linguistic relevance,
 > (ii) that spatial deixis might be the key to understanding event-level evidentiality across languages.

+C:: 🤔: What is this event-level evidentiality??
+I did not get the intuitive idea yet...
+(0120)

 - Quechua is particularly well-suited for showing that not all elements that give rise to evidential readings are necessarily genuine evidentials, since it possesses a system of proper evidentials, which consists of three enclitics for best possible, reportative and conjectural evidence (described in detail and analysed in [[Faller (2002)]])
 - Through a comparison with the two indirect evidentials it will be shown that -sqa is of a different type.